kaievns/the-log/posts/lead/drafts/the-five-ships-problem.md

 of people involved in labour and the number of children delivered.

 Yes, it's a joke.
-But, some people take this picture for the face value and use it as a proof that teamwork in software engineering is stupid.
+But, some people take this picture for the face value and use it as a proof that teamwork in software engineering is basically stupid.

 Truth be told, I actually have a guilty habit of giving this book to read to new tech leads and engineering managers as part of my coaching.
 It's a test.
-I want to see if the person will understand the joke, or if they will start quoting the book verbatim.
+I want to see if the person will understand the irony, or if they will start quoting the book verbatim.

 And to be frank, working in a team can be taxing indeed.
 As a very introvertive friend of mine likes to joke: _"I didn't get into software engineering to work